How to give feedback that motivates & engages

 Give feedback regularly

-Constructive or positive feedback shouldn’t just be reserved for performance reviews.
-Implementing a practice of instant feedback & praise helps promote a culture of rapid development by ensuring employees can receive guidance and support frequently.
+Feedback shouldn’t be reserved for performance reviews.
+One of our top tips for giving feedback is frequently exchanging perspectives with team members as part of your day-to-day work.
+Doing so promotes a culture of rapid development by ensuring employees receive guidance and support frequently.

-For example, if you notice a team member struggling with their communication skills during a team project, it’ll be much more helpful to address that situation as quickly as possible by setting up a face-to-face meeting or video call within a week.
+For example, if you notice a team member struggling with their communication skills during a team project, it would be much more helpful to address that situation as quickly as possible by setting up a face-to-face meeting or video call within a week.

 “[Because] by the time your quarterly performance review rolls around, you will be faced with a plethora of issues that might have been avoided had they been discussed earlier.”